rq/django-rq/README.rst

     python manage.py rqworker high default low --burst

+If you need to use custom worker, job or queue classes, it is best to use global settings (see `Custom queue classes`_ and `Custom job and worker classes`_).
+However, it is also possible to override such settings with command line options as follows.

-If you need to use a custom worker class, you can pass in the ``--worker-class`` flag with the path to your worker::
+To use a custom worker class, you can pass in the ``--worker-class`` flag with the path to your worker::

     python manage.py rqworker high default low --worker-class 'path.to.GeventWorker'

-If you need to use a custom queue class, you can pass in the ``--queue-class`` flag with the path to your queue class::
+To use a custom queue class, you can pass in the ``--queue-class`` flag with the path to your queue class::

     python manage.py rqworker high default low --queue-class 'path.to.CustomQueue'

+To use a custom job class, provide ``--job-class`` flag.

 Support for RQ Scheduler
 ------------------------